Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 How do you calculate unlevered free cash flow (UFCF) from net income?

 Start with net income and add back interest expenses (tax-adjusted) since they were deducted to get to net income.
 The formula is NOPAT = Net Income + Interest Expense × (1 - Tax Rate).
-You multiply interest by (1 - Tax Rate) because it creates a tax deduction that needs to be reversed when adding it back.
+Then proceed with the standard UFCF formula by adding D&A, subtracting CapEx, and adjusting for working capital changes.

 Is UFCF the same as free cash flow to the firm (FCFF)?